ramch22/vmcbook/book/cloudServices/hcx/prereqsAndRequirements.md

 #### Downloading the HCX Manager
 The on-premises HCX Manager may be downloaded from the cloud-side HCX manager once the service has been activated.
 To do so:

+##### Step 1
-1. Open the HCX Manager within the SDDC.
+Open the HCX Manager within the SDDC.
 This is done from the "Add Ons" tab of the SDDC in the VMC Console.
 Use the cloudadmin creditials of the SDDC to log into the Manager.

 <figure>
   <img src="./illustrations/activateHCX/step01.png">